sushiroll4093/clone/Production-Start.md

 We assume you are minimally familiar with website configuration and administration - specifically, [Apache](http://httpd.apache.org/) and/or generic [Ruby on Rails](http://rubyonrails.org/) setups.
 It also doesn't hurt to have a small working knowledge of [Git](http://git-scm.com/), [Postgres](http://www.postgresql.org/), and [Passenger](http://www.modrails.com/).
 We'll point out in this tutorial places where you may need to go learn about these components.

 Secondly, this tutorial is targeting POSIX-based systems (like Mac OS X and Linux).
-This tutorial was written and tested using Ubuntu's latest LTS 12.04.
+This tutorial was written and tested using Ubuntu 14.04 LTS.
 If you have a different system, consider setting up a server or virtual machine running the latest [Ubuntu LTS](http://www.ubuntu.com/).
 We'll assume you've either done so or are familiar with these working parts enough to do translations yourself.

 Finally, Canvas likes RAM.
 While it will run on smaller configurations, we recommend a server with at least 2GB RAM, especially if everything is being run on one server.